[Toy Review] Womanizer Next

 [Toy Review] Lovegasm Seductive Rose Vibrator

-Lovegasm Seductive Rose Vibrator: Details
+Lovegasm Seductive Rose Vibrator Review: Details

 The Lovegasm Seductive Rose Vibrator is not actually a vibrator in the strictest sense of the word.
 It’s a clitoral “suction” toy, meaning that it has an open nozzle and delivers stimuation to the clitoris via pulses of air.
 This petite toy measures just 2.6″ from base to top, and 2.3″ in diameter at the widest point.
 The nozzle is 0.5″ in diameter.
 It’s light and easy to hold, coming in at a petite 124g.